birdofpreyru/react-native-audio/README.md

 ```
 Plays an audio sample, previously loaded with [.load()] method.

-**NOTE:** In the current implementation, at least on Android, playing a sample
+**NOTE:** In the current implementation, starting a sample playback always stops
-will stop the playback of any other sample, played by the same player, if any.
+the ongoing playback of a sample previously played by the same player, if any.
+There is no technical barrier to support playback of multiple samples at
+the same time, it just needs some more development effort.

 **NOTE:** Use [.addErrorListener()][SamplePlayer.addErrorListener()] method to
 recieve details of any errors that happen during the playback.
 Although [.play()]